 - Advanced Diploma (5 years, M.A.
 Equivalent) in Integrative Psychotherapy and Counselling, Minster Centre, London (2011) - see www.minstercentre.org for more information

 - Foundation Course in Cognitive Behavioural Therapy (CBT).
 2012

-- I co-facilitated a weekly self-harm support group in Brighton for two years.
-Unfortunately this group has had to stop but I am looking at creating a new one in 2015.
+- I co-facilitated a weekly a self-harm support group in Brighton for two years in the NHS

 - M.A Humanities and Film Studies, La Sorbonne Paris (1995).

 - Personal and professional development is a key part of my practice since 2005.
 I have attended other shorter courses in Attachment Research and the Neuroscience of Attachment, Trauma in the body, Non Violent Resistance (NVR), Mindfulness, Mentalisation, and more.

 - Affairs and betrayals

 - Borderline personality disorder